HIGHLIGHTS OF PRESCRIBING INFORMATION

 3 DOSAGE FORMS AND STRENGTHS

 ZITHROMAX 250 mg tablets are supplied as pink modified capsular shaped, engraved, film-coated tablets containing azithromycin dihydrate equivalent to 250 mg of azithromycin.
-ZITHROMAX 250 mg tablets are engraved with "PFIZER" on one side and "306" on the other.
+ZITHROMAX 250 mg tablets are engraved with "PFIZER" on one side and "306" on the other, or "Pfizer" on one side and "ZTM 250" on the other.
 These are packaged in bottles and blister cards of 6 tablets (Z-PAKS®).

 ZITHROMAX 500 mg tablets are supplied as pink modified capsular shaped, engraved, film-coated tablets containing azithromycin dihydrate equivalent to 500 mg of azithromycin.
 ZITHROMAX 500 mg tablets are engraved with "Pfizer" on one side and "ZTM500" on the other.
 These are packaged in bottles and blister cards of 3 tablets (TRI-PAKS™).